Cortado Recipe: Honey Bee Variation

 Honey Bee Cortado

-Brew a double shot of espresso
+Brew a double shot of espresso.

-Steam the milk
+Steam the milk.

-Add in the vanilla and honey syrups to the coffee and mix it up
+Add in the vanilla and honey syrups to the coffee and mix it up.

-And there you have it!
+And there you have it.
 If you’ve made it this far you should have a deliciously sweet cortado in hand.
 Nice job!

 Remember to sip it slowly, as the name of the game here is taste, texture, and overall experience – not inhaling it at lightning speed.

+This is NOT a large cup of drive-through crap!
+It’s coffee at its finest.
 If you care to share, we’d appreciate it!
 Also, please comment and let us know how your own experience went.